Full Sail University

 Full Sail University is a private for-profit university in Winter Park, Florida.
-It was formerly a recording studio in Ohio named Full Sail Productions and Full Sail Center for the Recording Arts.
+It was formerly a recording studio in Dayton, Ohio named Full Sail Productions and Full Sail Center for the Recording Arts.
 The school moved to Florida in 1980, began offering bachelor's degrees in 2005, and began offering online degrees in 2007.
 The following year, the school was granted university status by the Florida Department of Education.

 Full Sail is accredited by the Accrediting Commission of Career Schools and Colleges to award associate, bachelor's, and master's degrees in audio, design, computer animation and business administration.

 History

-Full Sail University was founded by Jon Phelps in Ohio, in 1979.
+Full Sail University was founded by Jon Phelps in Dayton, Ohio, in 1979.
 Its curriculum was centered on recording arts and offered courses in audio engineering.
 It relocated to Orlando, Florida, in 1980 and added new courses to its core recording arts program.
 In 1989, Full Sail moved to its current location at Winter Park, Florida; the following year, it was accredited to grant specialized associate degrees.